tasmota/docs/docs/Berry.md

 !!! tip "If you plan to code in Berry, you should enable `#define USE_BERRY_DEBUG` which will give you much more details when coding"

+!!! success "If you want to use Generative AI to generate Berry code, it is highly suggested to use [claude.ai](https://claude.ai/) and use the [Markdown Language Reference](https://tasmota.github.io/docs/_media/BERRY_LANGUAGE_REFERENCE.txt).
+This files consumes ~6000 input tokens."

 <img style="float:right;height:40px" alt="Berry logo" src="../_media/berry/berry.svg">

 Useful resources: